biga-codes/biga-codes/README.md

 ## Hi there 👋
 I'm currently learning **Springboot** and **Apache-Maven** to build full-stack applications.
-I also happen to be the **Technical Lead** for **Google Developer Clubs** (On Campus) for my college chapter, where I organize events and contribute to the tech community. working on something new @ www.lfenergy.org/projects/hyphae !
+I also happened to be the **Technical Lead** for **Google Developer Clubs** (On Campus) for my college chapter in 2025, where I organized events and contributed to the tech community. working on something new @ www.lfenergy.org/projects/hyphae !

 - Programming Languages: Java, C++, C, Python, JavaScript, Dart